Japan Ski Tours

 Picture

-As a tourist, there are two main ways of getting cash in Japan: 1) bring your home currency with you and exchange it at the currency exchange window, or 2) use ATM's within Japan to withdraw your funds.
+As a tourist, there are two main ways of getting cash in Japan: 1) bring your home currency with you and exchange it at the currency exchange window at the airport, or 2) use ATM's within Japan to withdraw your funds.

 Picture